Aadam; Adam - آدم

 The period of concealment.
-Saiyedna Qadi Nu‘man bin Muhammad (QR) uses this term to refer to the period of around 150 years in which the three Isma‘ili Imaams namely Imaam Abdullah (AS), Imaam Ahmed (AS) and Imaam Husain (AS) were hidden from public knowledge, and which ended with the appearance of the 11th Fatimi Imaam‘Abdillah al-Mahdi, who started the period of disclosure ( dawr al-kashf ).
+Saiyedna Qadi Nu‘man bin Muhammad (QR) uses this term to refer to the period of around 150 years in which the three Isma‘ili Imaams namely Imaam Abdullah (as), Imaam Ahmed (as) and Imaam Husain (as) were hidden from public knowledge, and which ended with the appearance of the 11th Fatimi Imaam‘Abdillah al-Mahdi, who started the period of disclosure ( dawr al-kashf ).
 It also speaks of periods of concealment that can take place when the Imaam's true spiritual reality is not manifested, even if he is physically present in this world but hidden from public knowledge.
-As per Musta'ali Taiyebi Bohras the 21st Fatimi Imaam Maulana Taiyeb (AS) went into concealment in 528 AH which commences dawr us-satr.
+As per Musta'ali Taiyebi Bohras the 21st Fatimi Imaam Maulaana Taiyeb (as) went into concealment in 528 AH which commences dawr us-satr.

 Support, pillar; ‘Da'aaim ul-Islam' meaning the ‘pillars of Islam' namely Walaayat, Salaat, Sawm, Tahaarat, Zakaat, Hajj and Jihaad.